Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Price: The beach is free.
 Transport costs are dependent on your situation.

+Most of the $100 I spent visiting the sites was spent on transport to and from sites using La Nave.
+And beer, lot’s of beer.
 Beer was by far the most expensive item and made a day at Playa Santa Maria del Mar the most expensive item on this list.
-For the teetotallers that wouldn’t be a problem.
+For the teetotalers, that wouldn’t be a problem.

-With this list you can go about seeing the sites while avoiding overpriced guides.
-And for more things to do and see in Cuba, be sure to check out our other articles on Cuba.
+With this list you can go about seeing the most important tourist sites, while avoiding overpriced tour packages.
+And for more things to do and see in Cuba, try these other articles:

 Where Can I Get More Information About Cuba?